Engagement Rings Sydney

 To have and to hold from this day forward, for better for worse, for richer for poorer, in sickness and in health, to love and to cherish, till death us do part, according to God’s holy ordinance; and thereto I plight thee my troth.

-Custom Engagement Rings Sydney
+Diamond Engagement Rings Sydney

 And as the evidence of permanent love, and proof that you are looking forward to a permanent future together, what about the engagement ring?
 It must be an token that will bring both of you joy and pride and, of course, fit in with your lifestyle — a ring that will wow both your families, and which you will never tire of.
 An engagement ring is traditionally worn on the fourth finger of the left hand, as the ancient Romans believed that a ‘vein of love’ connected that finger to the heart.